Aldehydes Group - information sheet

 About these substances

-- The screening assessment focuses on 5 of 6 substances, referred to collectively as the Aldehydes Group under the third phase of the Chemicals Management Plan (CMP).
+- The assessment focused on 5 substances, referred to collectively as the Aldehydes Group under the third phase of the Chemicals Management Plan (CMP).
 The 5 substances are benzaldehyde, octanal, nonanal, methylbenzaldehyde and vanilla oils.

-- The summary of publications for the Aldehydes Group includes details on the substance names and CAS Registry Numbers (RNs).
+- The summary of publications section of the Aldehydes Group web page includes details on the substance names and CAS Registry Numbers (RNs).

-- The remaining substance, benzaldehyde, 2-hydroxy-5-nonyl, oxime, branched (CAS RN 174333-80-3) was determined to be of low concern to both human health and the environment through other approaches.
+- Another substance, benzaldehyde, 2-hydroxy-5-nonyl, oxime, branched (CAS RN 174333-80-3), was determined to be of low concern to both human health and the environment through other approaches.
 Conclusions for this substance are provided in the Substances Identified as Being of Low Concern using the Ecological Risk Classification of Organic Substances and the Threshold of Toxicological Concern (TTC)-based Approach for Certain Substances Screening Assessment.

 - The 5 substances in the Aldehydes Group occur naturally in the environment.

-- According to information gathered by the Government, these substances are mainly used in Canada in cosmetics, as formulants in pest control products, and as non-medicinal ingredients in natural health products.
-Additionally, these substances may be used as food flavouring agents.
+- According to information gathered by the Government, these substances are mainly used in Canada in cosmetics, as formulants (not an active ingredient) in pest control products, as non-medicinal ingredients in natural health products, and may be used as food flavouring agents.
 They may also be used as components in the manufacture of certain food packaging materials; however, exposure from this use is expected to be negligible.
+Substances in the Aldehydes Group are also present in various other products available to consumers, including air fresheners.

 Human and ecological exposures

-- The screening assessment indicates that Canadians may be exposed to substances in the Aldehydes Group from the use of products available to consumers (for example, body moisturizers, air fresheners), from the environment and from potential use as food flavouring agents and natural occurrence in food.
+- The assessment indicated that people in Canada may be exposed to substances in the Aldehydes Group from the use of products available to consumers (for example, body moisturizers, air fresheners), from the environment and from potential use as food flavouring agents and natural occurrence in food.

 - According to the information considered under the ERC Approach, the 5 substances in the Aldehydes Group were identified as having low ecological exposure potential.